-Can’t make it to Exponential East 2014?
+Can’t make it to Exponential West 2014?
 Or, are you coming but can’t bring your whole team (or spouse)?
 No worries.
-We’re offering the next best thing to joining 5,000 church planting leaders in Orlando, Florida.
+We’re offering the next best thing to joining 2,000 church planting leaders in Los Angeles, California.
 You can still take part by hosting or watching a FREE Live Webcast.
 The event will be broadcast over the internet in high-quality.
 It’s a great opportunity for you, your launch team, your small group, your staff, your church and your network to experience the main stage sessions.

 Theme: Rethinking Evangelism

 Exponential is continuing the discipleship conversation we began last year, focusing on what Jesus said was His core mission on earth: “…to seek and save that which was lost’ (Luke 19:10)—and how we as Jesus’ disciples can look to His example to join Him in that mission.
 To more effectively make disciples in our post-Christian culture, we want to help leaders rediscover, or rethink, five universal truths inherent to Jesus’ “Seek + Save” mission:

 - Rethinking Evangelism